Alpenglow LED Reading & Berth Lights

 About our **New** LED Dimmable Reading Lights

 We designed this new light model with a dimming control knob (rheostat) separate from the on-off switch, so that you can turn the light on and off without having to readjust to your desired brightness each time.
-You get the same warm light color quality as our regular LED Reading Light that is continuously variable from full brightness down to less than 5% of full brightness.
+You get the same warm light color quality as our regular LED Reading Light with the addition of being continuously variable from full brightness down to less than 5% of full brightness.
 The power consumption is from .4 amp (400 milliamps) on high, down to less than .02 amp (20 milliamps) on low.
 We have listened to our customers!
 Many of you have expressed that you like to read in bed while your partner would rather sleep.

 What about RFI?
 Dimming of LEDs is most often accomplished with a circuit that turns the LEDs off and on very rapidly, with increased off-time resulting in greater dimming.
+This is called pulse width modulation (PWM).
 Although this is a good and highly efficient method, the high frequency switching generates lots of radio frequency interference (RFI) which is very difficult to filter out.
 Most non-dimming LED drivers also use similar circuitry to regulate the current.
 In order to prevent radio frequency interference, we do not use switching-type drivers and dimmers.
 We use linear voltage regulators which are electrically nearly silent.
+The benefits are apparent in the tests conducted by Practical Sailor magazine.

 The LED Reading and Berth Lights

-White LEDs have improved to the point that for certain applications they have significant advantages and we believe that for most of our customers, the warm, white LED version may be the better choice.
 Our LED Reading Light is not a wimpy dim light as are many of the currently available LED lights.
 It also is not the cold bluish-white color that is common in white LEDs.
 Many of the currently available white LED lights obtain their brightness by focusing all the light into a very narrow beam, typically 15 to 30 degrees.
 While this can result in a very bright light, the illuminated spot is so small that it is of limited use.
-Ours are powerful enough to give adequate brightness over a 60 degree angle.
-Because of the expense of high power LEDs, the trend in LED light design is to drive the LEDs at the highest permissible level in order to minimize the number required.
+Ours are powerful enough to give adequate brightness over a 90-degree angle.
+Due to the expense of high power LEDs, the trend in LED light design is to drive the LEDs at the highest permissible level in order to minimize the number required.
 We have done the opposite.
-We use very high-power LEDs and run them at about half of their maximum rating.
+We use very high power LEDs and run them at about half of their maximum rating.
 By driving them at much lower levels, they run cooler, are more energy efficient, and last much longer.

 LED Upgrade for (older) Fluorescent Reading Lights